-Longer pulses do not generate a trigger event but will be used to switch between different measurements.
+Longer pulses do not generate a trigger event but are used to switch between different measurements.
 The measurement number is calculated from the following expression:

 $$MeasurementNumber = \left[\frac{PulseDuration - TriggerThreshold}{TriggerStep}\right], (1)$$ where the brackets [] denote the integer part of the enclosed argument.
-If the measurement number points to a valid measurement, it can be started by a next short trigger pulse.
-Values larger than the maximum allowable measurement number, i.e. 99, are ignored.
+If the measurement number points to a valid measurement, the measurement data is loaded and the measurement is activated.
+I.e. if the amplifier was not active, it will be activated upon the reception of the first data pulse.
+The activation procedure equals to the startup done after selecting the menu item "Run" in the dialog box "Experiment Control" (see Fig. 36 and the corresponding text).
+Note that, dependent on the device state, the startup may take up to several seconds.
+When the startup has finished, the selected measurement can be started by a next short trigger pulse.